Share this article

 Or simply asking anyone on Twitter whether one brand is better than another.
 It’s a scary thought that your reputation is at the mercy of strangers but that is also the magic of the social sphere – something that smart companies embrace, exploit and even reward.

 ‘Content strategy’ was the hot topic of 2014, with marketers falling over themselves to churn out ‘quality content’ to achieve better Google rankings.
 However, many of these strategies have fallen flat without an adequate distribution strategy.
-With other words, you are writing blog posts – but is anyone reading it?
+In other words, you are writing blog posts – but is anyone reading it?
 Savvy marketers know that social media is not a handy add-on for your marketing efforts but an excellent way to amplify your campaigns.

-Video is a powerful tool you can’t ignore.
+A video is a powerful tool you can’t ignore.
 On landing pages, videos increase conversion by 86%.
 Google owns YouTube which means that any YouTube video will automatically enjoy improved SEO rankings.
 In terms of visuals, it seems Instagram isn’t showing any signs of slowing down.
 With 200 million monthly users, it has become THE network when it comes to image-based social media marketing.
 These days, it’s all about visual storytelling: in-the-moment images and point-of-view video.

 By 2016, 50% of large organizations will have their own internal Facebook-like social networks.
 What’s more, they say these networks will soon be considered as vital as email and telephones.
 Innovative companies will also use their own – or other – social networks as customer service portals to swiftly address customer complaints in a transparent manner.